Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Numerical Methods

 involving the normalized midpoint dipole,

 The classical Hamiltonian on the right-hand side $H(\bar{\mathbf{s}}_1,\dots \bar{\mathbf{s}}_L)$ is evaluated at the midpoint spin configuration.

 The new spin $\mathbf{s}'$ can be solved self-consistently using iterations analogous to Eqs.~(\ref{eq:zbar_update}) and~(\ref{eq:zprime_update}).
 Here, however, normalization of the midpoint spin $\bar{\mathbf{s}}$ is employed, which is crucial to the good properties of the method.
-Different proofs of the symplectic structure have been given~\cite{McLachlan17}.
+Various proofs of the symplectic structure have been given, and are somewhat involved~\cite{McLachlan17}.